Should You File for Bankruptcy?

 Will My Bankruptcy Affect My Spouse?

-If you are married, you can file an individual bankruptcy without your spouse.
-But even if you file alone, your bankruptcy will affect your spouse.
-In general, whether your bankruptcy will affect your spouse will depend on whether you have joint property or debts with your spouse, the property laws of your state, and whether you file for Chapter 7 or Chapter 13 bankruptcy.
+Generally, whether your bankruptcy will affect your spouse will depend on whether you have joint property or debts, the property laws of your state, and whether you file for Chapter 7 or Chapter 13 bankruptcy.